 SPILLED FUEL CAN CAUSE A FIRE OR AN EXPLOSION.
-MAKE SURE YOU DO NOT SPILL ANY FUEL.
+MAKE SUREYOU DO NOT SPILL ANY FUEL.
 IF A SMALL AMOUNT OF FUEL IS SPILLED ON THE FIBERGLASS, USE A CLOTH TO REMOVE THE FUEL AND PROPERLY DISPOSE OF THE CONTAMINATED CLOTH.
-IF FUEL IS SPILLED ON THE WATER, EXERCISE EXTREME CAUTION.
+IF FUEL IS SPILLED ON THEWATER, EXERCISE EXTREME CAUTION.
 FUEL FLOATS ON THE SURFACE OF THE WATER AND CAN IGNITE.
-IF FUEL IS SPILLED INTO THE WATER, IMMEDIATELY EVACUATE THE AREA AND NOTIFY THE MARINA AND THE PROPER OFFICIALS.
+IF FUEL IS SPILLED INTO THEWATER, IMMEDIATELY EVACUATE THE AREA AND NOTIFY THE MARINA AND THE PROPER OFFICIALS.

-- Fill the tank slightly less than the rated capacity to avoid spilling fuel out of the vent or the fuel fill and to allow for expansion. - Remove the nozzle. - Install the fuel cap. - Open all hatches, windows and doors.
-Run the blower for at least four minutes to completely ventilate the boat. - Check the fuel compartment and below the deck for fuel odors.
+- Fill the tank slightly less than the rated capacity to avoid spilling fuel out of the vent or the fuel fill and to allow for expansion. - Remove the nozzle. - Install the fuel cap. - Open all hatches, windows and doors to completely ventilate the boat. - Check the fuel compartment and below the deck for fuel odors.
 If you smell fuel, do not start the engine.